microsoft/hlsl-specs/proposals/0029-cooperative-vector.md

 The base address of **bias vector resource** and **bias vector offset** must be 64-byte aligned.

-This operation doesn't perform bounds checking for bias loads.
-If any part of the vector load is out of bounds then the entire vector load will return zero.
+When the **bias vector resource** has bounds checking, bounds are only checked at bias vector granularity.
+If any part of the bias vector load is out of bounds then the entire bias vector load will return zero.

 #### Return Type